What Languages Are Spoken in Israel?

 Modern Hebrew is the official language of Israel and is spoken by around 9 million people worldwide.
 It is a fascinating language with a rich history and is unique in its use of both Arabic and Latin script.

 Modern Hebrew is a relatively new language, only developed in the late 19th century.
-It was created as a way to unify the Jewish people, who were spread out all over the world and spoke many different languages.
-Modern Hebrew was based on the ancient Hebrew language but also borrowed words from other languages, such as German, Yiddish, and Arabic languages.
+Modern Hebrew aimed to unify the global Jewish people, borrowing from ancient Hebrew and incorporating words from German, Yiddish, and Arabic.
 Read about Yiddish vs Hebrew.

 Even though it is based on the biblical language, modern Hebrew is derived from the written form of Old Hebrew.
 The use of both scripts allows Modern Hebrew to be accessible to speakers of both Arabic and Latin-based languages.